mikeoleary/mikeoleary.github.io/_posts/2024-07-24-active-standby-bigip-no-DNAT-on-ALB.md

   - It can update a route table to ensure the default route (0.0.0.0/0) for a subnet sends response traffic to remote clients back via the active BIG-IP.
   - It can update a route table to point an entire CIDR block dedicated for VIPs at the active device.
 This is also referred to as an "alien range" approach.
 - **DNS Load Balancing**.
 A simple method for High Availability between devices is using DNS and multiple standalone appliances.
 However DNS load balancing within a local site is not common (although GSLB is a common practice across geographic regions)
 - **Other approaches**.
-Azure have a Gateway Load Balancer that can be used but requires advanced knowledge, and you might even consider BGP in some cloud scenarios.
+Azure offers a Gateway Load Balancer that F5 [supports](https://community.f5.com/kb/technicalarticles/big-ip-integration-with-azure-gateway-load-balancer/291102) but this requires advanced knowledge, and you might even consider BGP in [some cloud scenarios](https://community.f5.com/kb/technicalarticles/aws-transit-gateway-connect-gre--bgp--/281647).
 These are out of scope for this article.

 #### Common Architecture of Azure LB with BIG-IP pair

-The common/easiest architecture of running Active/Standby BIG-IP devices behind Azure LB looks like the following diagram.
+The most common way to run Active/Standby BIG-IP devices behind Azure LB looks like the following diagram.

-Note that the BIG-IP devices are in Active/Standby mode, and Azure LB is simply a "dumb" Layer-4 traffic disaggregator.

 <figure>
     <a href="/assets/azure-lb-active-standby-floating/default-lb-config.png"><img src="/assets/azure-lb-active-standby-floating/default-lb-config.png"></a>
-    <figcaption>Default LB architecture</figcaption>
+    <figcaption>Notice that the BIG-IP devices are in Active/Standby mode, and Azure LB is simply a Layer-4 traffic disaggregator. </figcaption>
 </figure>

 #### Taking a closer look at IP addressing with this common architecture